 How does dental health impact the overall health of my dog?

-Dental health has a huge impact on the overall health of your dog.
-One thing I like to explain to people is the mouth of a dog is how they interact with the world.
-It's not just for chewing.
-They play, they grab, you know, they play tug of war.
-So when those things are affected, it affects every aspect of the dog's health, behavioral, organs.
-And also remember anything they swallow is going to be exposed to the rest of the body.
-So inflammation, bacteria, all those things can affect the organs down the line.
+Dental health has a huge impact on your dog's overall health.
+One thing I like to explain is that a dog's mouth is how they interact with the world—it's not just for chewing.
+They play, grab things, and even engage in tug-of-war.
+When dental health is affected, it impacts every aspect of the dog's well-being, including behavior and organ function.
+Also, remember that anything they swallow is exposed to the rest of their body, so inflammation and bacteria in the mouth can affect the organs over time.

 Dr. Patrick Ryan